ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Elsi Samano is a Syrian refugee currently living in Australia and attending Western Sydney University.
-In Syria, Elsi lived a very peaceful life.
-She was raised in an amazing family who supported her to reach her lifelong goal: get into medical school to serve humanity.
-Unfortunately, after the situation in Syria and the tragedies they had been through, Elsi and her family had to flee her country and start searching for a safer place to live in.
-In Australia, they overcame many difficulties throughout their settlement and adapting to the new life.
-Nevertheless, she managed to take a leadership role within her family and succeeded in her studies.
+I am a Syrian refugee from Australia.
+In Syria, we lived a very peaceful life.
+I was raised up in an amazing family who support me to reach my lifelong goal and get into medical school to serve the humanity.
+Unfortunately, after the terrorist’s attacks on Syria and the tragedies we had been through, we had to flee our country and start searching for a safer place to live in.
+In Australia, we overcame many difficulties throughout our settlement and adapting to the new life.
+Nevertheless, I managed to take a leadership role within my family and succeeded in my study.